CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Conclusion

 \section{Conclusion}

 In this paper, we have presented CXL-DMSim, an open-source and silicon-calibrated full-system simulator for CXL disaggregated memory systems.
 CXL-DMSim can be used either in a NUMA-compatible kernel-managed mode or in an app-managed mode depending on users' preference.
-Our experimental results on both hardware and CXL-DMSim suggest that CXL memory is very effective in memory expansion of both capacity and bandwidth to boost system performance.
-We also found the current CXL memory controller design composed of a CXL protocol controller and a DDR controller compromises both the latency and bandwidth of CXL memory and also leads to a high sensitivity to Rd/Wr patterns.
-This calls for a CXL-oriented memory controller design without DDR to fully unleash the performance of CXL links.
+Our experiments on both hardware and CXL-DMSim suggest that CXL memory is very effective in memory expansion of both capacity and bandwidth to boost system performance.
 With CXL-DMSim, the system performance bottlenecks can be quickly identified thanks to its high observability with substantial simulation statistics.
-In the future, we will continue to enhance the capabilities of CXL-DMSim, and we also welcome the community to join us to build a solid simulation platform for architectural research on memory-pooled computing systems.
+In the future, we will continue to enhance the capabilities of CXL-DMSim, and we also welcome the community to join us in building a solid simulation platform for architectural research on memory-pooled computing systems.